windelbouwman/ppci/docs/usage.rst

 Command line tools
 ==================

-This section describes the usage of some commandline tools installed with ppci.
+This section describes the usage the commandline tools installed with ppci.

 .. _ppci-build: